wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

-So this is what the page looks like when the browser width drops below 991 pixels.
-Give it a try to see how it changes as you increase and decrease the width of your browser.
-If you made it this far and haven't built responsive web pages before, congratulations!
+So this is what the page looks like when the browser width is 991 pixels or smaller.
+Give it a try to see how it updates as you change the width of your browser.
+If you made it this far and haven't built responsive web pages before, congratulations on your first success!

 ![wire-08.png](/solutions/development/build-a-responsive-web-page/wire-08.png =900x)